 Registered students: 0

 Specific Foundation / Core

 Digital Course Content

 The course is also offered to exchange programme students.

 - English (Instruction, Examination)

 - German (Instruction, Examination)

-Upon successful completion of this course, students will be able to: • discern the basic characteristics of qualitative research and perceive its role in the ecumenical movement. • analyze and edit texts of modern ecumenical reflection. • inform on the current situation of Christian churches, the problems and their ecumenical visions. • express opinions on critical issues of concern for the Christian churches, especially for the Orthodox Church in the modern ecumenical theological dialogue. • understand the requirements for proper inter-Christian relations. •realize the ecumenical presence and task of Orthodoxy.
+Upon successful completion of this course, students will be able to: - define iscern the basic characteristics of qualitative research and perceive its role in the ecumenical movement. - analyze and edit texts of modern ecumenical reflection. - evaluate the current situation of Christian churches, the problems and their ecumenical visions. - express a critical point of view on critical issues of concern for the Christian churches, especially for the Orthodox Church in the modern ecumenical theological dialogue. - illustrate understand the requirements for proper inter-Christian relations. - realize the ecumenical presence and task of Orthodoxy.

 - Apply knowledge in practice

 - Work autonomously